oppia/oppia-web-developer-docs/Contributing-code-to-Oppia.md

 - Read the entire discussion thread to understand what has been tried so far.
 - Try to reproduce the issue on your local dev server.
 (For Contributor Dashboard issues, the [[Contributor Dashboard wiki page|Contributor-dashboard]] has some useful setup information.)
 - Figure out why the problem is happening, and find the relevant code in the Oppia repository to change.
-(Our [['Finding the right code to change' wiki page|Find-the-right-code-to-change]] might be helpful.)
+(The [['Finding the right code to change' wiki page|Find-the-right-code-to-change]] might be helpful.)
+If you have trouble with this, feel free to ask on [GitHub Discussion](https://github.com/oppia/oppia/discussions) and explain what you've tried doing so far.
-- If the issue is easy to fix, try to get a rough fix working on your local machine!
+- If the issue is easy to fix, try to get a rough fix working on your local dev server!

 Once you have a good understanding of the issue, you can ask for it to be assigned to you by leaving a comment as follows:

 - Explain clearly how you'd tackle the issue (at a minimum, point to which file(s) you'd modify and describe the changes you'd make).
-- Show a screenshot or code snippet demonstrating your proposed fix.
+- If possible, show a screenshot or code snippet demonstrating your proposed fix.
 - @-mention the leads of the corresponding project the issue falls under, letting them know you'd like to work on it.
 (The leads are: @SanjaySajuJacob and @Priyansh61 for [LaCE](https://github.com/orgs/oppia/projects/3/views/8?pane=info); @sagangwee and @chris7716 for [Contributor Dashboard](https://github.com/orgs/oppia/projects/18/views/4?pane=info); @U8NWXD and @gp201 for [Developer Workflow](https://github.com/orgs/oppia/projects/8?pane=info).)

 If your explanation makes sense, we'll assign the issue to you.
 Once assigned, feel free to submit a PR by following the [[instructions for making a PR|Make-a-pull-request]].

 If you run into any problems, feel free to create a [GitHub Discussion](https://github.com/oppia/oppia/discussions) and get help from the Oppia community, or [request a mentor](https://forms.gle/udsRP4WQgLcez9Zm8) if you'd like individual support.

 **Important Note**: Please follow the [[PR instructions|Make-a-pull-request]] carefully!
 Otherwise your PR review may be delayed or your PR may be closed.